Reptyr – Move A Running Process From One Terminal To Another Without Closing It

 Run the following commands to compile and install it.

-I compiled and installed Reptyr from source in CentOS 7 64 bit, and it worked like a charm.
+I compiled and installed Reptyr from source in CentOS 7 64 bit server edition, and it worked pretty good as described above.

 After you connected to the remote system, start a long running process.
 For example, I am going to download Ubuntu 16.04 desktop ISO using wget command.